Machine-Precision Prediction of Low-Dimensional Chaotic Systems from Noise-Free Data: Method and Experimental Setup

 Consider a dynamical system described by a $d$-dimensional, first order, autonomous ordinary differential equation

 where $u \colon \R\to\R^d$ is a \textit{solution} and $f \colon \R^d \to \R^d$ is the vector field describing the dynamics of the system.
-Given initial conditions $u(0) = u_0$ for $u_0 \in \R^d$ and assuming $f$ is sufficiently smooth (e.g., globally Lipschitz continuous), the solution $u$ of \eqref{eq:ode} exists and is unique.
+Given initial conditions $u(0) = u_0$ for $u_0 \in \R^d$ and assuming $f$ is sufficiently smooth (e.g., globally Lipschitz continuous), the solution $u$ of \cref{eq:ode} exists and is unique.
+In practice, the analytical solution $u$ is typically not available and is approximated numerically as described in \cref{ssec:numerics}.